worshamweb/aws-deploying-a-rails-app-to-ecs-with-copilot-tutorial/DEPLOYMENT_TUTORIAL.md

 **Expected output** (this will stream for several minutes):
 ```
 ✔ Proposing infrastructure changes for the weather-app-test environment.
-- Creating the infrastructure for the weather-app-test environment.
+- Creating the infrastructure for the weather-app-test environment.                    [update complete]  [67.6s]
+  - An ECS cluster to group your services                                              [create complete]  [9.1s]
+  - A security group to allow your containers to talk to each other                    [create complete]  [7.4s]
-  - An Internet Gateway to connect to the public internet.
+  - An Internet Gateway to connect to the public internet                              [create complete]  [15.8s]
-  - Public subnets for internet facing services.
-  - A security group to allow your containers to talk to each other.
+  - A resource policy to allow AWS services to create log streams for your workloads.  [create complete]  [0.0s]
+  - Private subnet 1 for resources with no internet access                             [create complete]  [3.0s]
+  - Private subnet 2 for resources with no internet access                             [create complete]  [3.0s]
+  - A custom route table that directs network traffic for the public subnets           [create complete]  [11.1s]
+  - Public subnet 1 for resources that can access the internet                         [create complete]  [3.0s]
+  - Public subnet 2 for resources that can access the internet                         [create complete]  [3.0s]
+  - A private DNS namespace for discovering services within the environment            [create complete]  [43.9s]
-  - A load balancer to distribute traffic to your services.
+  - A Virtual Private Cloud to control networking of your AWS resources                [create complete]  [12.8s]
-  - An ECS cluster to group your services.
 ```

 ### Step 7: Set Up Secrets